muffato/muffato.github.io/cv.md

 _2001 to 2002_

-Implemented a JPEG encoder/decoder from scratch, based solely on the compression algorithm documentation.
+Implemented a JPEG encoder/decoder from scratch on a TI-92+, based solely on the compression algorithm documentation.

 Also wrote a BMP reader/writer and a library to manipulate, transform, and apply effects to images.